Devansh-Mahajan/My-Website/200 ETH Zurich/Semester 1/Netzwerke und Schaltungen I/Lecture Notes/01 Albach Kapitel 1.1 - 1.6.md

 - den Begriff des "elektrischen Feldes" verstehen und erklären
 ## Course Introduction: Netzwerke und Schaltungen 1 (NuS1)

-This course aims to build understanding of **both the concepts and the quantitative calculations** in electrical networks and circuits1111.
+This course aims to build understanding of **both the concepts and the quantitative calculations** in electrical networks and circuits.

 ### Course Structure & Approach

-- **Interactive Learning:** This course utilizes an interactive format rather than traditional lectures2. **Active participation is expected**3.
+- **Interactive Learning:** This course utilizes an interactive format rather than traditional lectures2. **Active participation is expected**.

-- **Preparation:** You're expected to **read the relevant textbook sections _before_ each lecture**4.
-Lectures will focus on deepening understanding, discussing examples, showing experiments, and clarifying difficulties5.
+- **Preparation:** You're expected to **read the relevant textbook sections _before_ each lecture**.
+Lectures will focus on deepening understanding, discussing examples, showing experiments, and clarifying difficulties.

-- **Practice:** Calculation skills are trained through exercises solved at home and during tutored exercise sessions6.
+- **Practice:** Calculation skills are trained through exercises solved at home and during tutored exercise sessions.

-- **Support:** Additional help is available via the Study Center and Moodle forums7.
+- **Support:** Additional help is available via the Study Center and Moodle forums.

 ### Resources

-- **Textbook:** "Elektrotechnik", 2nd Edition by Manfred Albach, published by Pearson8888.
-Includes an access code for the MyLab online learning platform999999999.
+- **Textbook:** "Elektrotechnik", 2nd Edition by Manfred Albach, published by Pearson.
+Includes an access code for the MyLab online learning platform.

-- **Exercise Book:** "Elektrotechnik Aufgabensammlung" by Albach & Fischer provides additional problems10101010101010101010101010101010.
+- **Exercise Book:** "Elektrotechnik Aufgabensammlung" by Albach & Fischer provides additional problems.

 ### Assessment & Bonus